To understand the TDS Penalty and late Fee provisions we have to go through first basic provisi...

 In the case of the above-mentioned default section 201(2) and section 201(3) comes into the picture

 Section 201(2) states that where the tax deducted has not been paid the number of TDS along with interest payable as above shall create a charge upon all the assets of the person or the company who is in default under section 201(2).

-Section 201(3) states that no orders shall be issued deeming the assessed to be in default who fails to deduct or fails to deposit the TDS after the expiry of 7 years from the end of the financial year in the which payment is made or credit given.
+Section 201(3) states that no orders shall be issued deeming the assessed to be in default who fails to deduct or fails to deposit the TDS after the expiry of 7 years from the end of the financial year in which payment is made or credit is given.

 In the case where the assessing officer is satisfied that there existed far and sufficient reason for the assessed to break the provision of this section penalty shall not be levied under section 221.
 Following persons shall not be treated as assessee in default if the conditions mentioned below are satisfied:

 Under section 271H of the Income Tax Act,1961